Code-Institute-Submissions/Milestone-Project-21/README.md

 ##### Websites & Devices Testing
 This website was tested on different devices such as a laptop, Iphone 6/7/8, Ipad Pro and Ipad and on multiple web browsers such as Google Chrome, Internet Exployer and Firefox to make sure that it was responsive and compatible.
-During the testing phase for this I need to fix the navbar as it wasnt't fitting on page on the devices and the links were overlapping each other, this was corrected so the navbar is in a square when in this size with two links at the top and two below.
+During the testing phase for this project, I have changed the navbar so when it is on devices such as mobiles and tablets it will collapse into a hamburger icon, this was necessary as the navbar was taking up too much space on smaller devices.
-Another issue I found was the footer would not stay at the bottom on desktop screens larger then laptops and the Ipad Pro, but I have rectified this know by using the bootstrap grid to rearrange when on these screens.
+Another issue I found was the footer would not stay at the bottom on desktop screens larger then laptops and the Ipad Pro, but I have rectified this know by using the sticky footer method to fit the footer at the bottom of the page.
-I also found that the 'Contact Us' link in the navbar wasn't sitting properly when it was on a mobile screen such as the Samsung S5 or the Google Pixel, this has been sorted by placing the navbar vertical when on mobile screens.
+The images on the 'Activities' page were not sizing up correctly to match, I have rectified by making them all the same physical size before uploading them.

 ### Deployment
 This site is hosted by GitHub Pages, it is directly deployed via the master branch and it will be regularly updated every time a commit is done.
-To run locally, you can clone this respository directly in the terminal of the environment you are using for code editing type: git clone https://github.com/WHusssain937/Milestone-Project.git.<br/>
+To run locally, you can clone this respository directly in the terminal of the environment you are using for code editing type: git clone https://github.com/WHusssain937/Milestone-Project.git.<br>
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ### Credits